Deadwooding: Robust Global Pruning for Deep Neural Networks: Deadwooding

-The implementation of the $\oplus$ operator to generate perturbed sample generation, is provided in Algorithm \ref{alg:fgsm-looping}.
-It is an adaptation of the FGSM method which performs adversarial training by looping over a set of perturbations $\epsilon$ ($\epsilon \le \epsilon_{\max}$), with $\epsilon_{\max}$ being the maximum perturbation value.
+The KD loss function $\cL_{\rm KD}$ has two components: a hard loss, $\cL$, and a soft loss, $\cL_{\rm soft}$.
+The former accounts for student model's prediction errors whereas the latter enables the student to learn the relation among different classes through a softmax computed at high temperature values (see Appendix B for additional details).
+In its fine-tuning step, \emph{Deadwooding} uses a modified KD step, which includes an additional component to account for adversarial loss $\cL_{\adv}(\epsilon, \theta; D)$ defined as in Equation \eqref{adv-training-background}.
+The original, complex, model is referred to as the teacher and the pruned model as the student.
+The overall fine-tuning loss function is defined as:

+where $\theta$ and $D$ have been removed for clarity of explanation and $\alpha, \beta, \gamma$ are trainable hyper-parameters.
+In the experiments, these values were obtained using the hyper-parameter tuning tool Optuna \cite{akiba2019optuna}.
+It is important to note here that Lagrangian-dual approximation is applicable to only constrained optimization problems and thus, not directly applied to optimize the coefficients of Equation \eqref{loss-kd}.

+The fine tuning step requires the generation of adversarial examples to evaluate the loss component $\cL_\adv$.
+To do so, \emph{Deadwooding} uses a simple adaptation of FGSM, named FGSM-looping, that instead of using a single perturbation value $\epsilon$ to generate the adversarial examples, it iterates through a set of values $E = (\epsilon_1, \epsilon_2, \ldots)$ with each $\epsilon_i \in (0, \epsilon_{\max}]$ with $\epsilon_{\max}$ being the maximum perturbation allowed.
 This helps to generate multiple perturbed samples around a point within an $L_\infty$-ball of radius $\epsilon_{\max}$, whereas vanilla FGSM generates adversarial samples at the boundary of the region of interest.
-Our evaluation illustrates that the proposed perturbation $\oplus$ during fine-tuning allows \emph{Deadwooding} to achieve superior robustness and accuracy with significantly less computation time than state of the art attack generation approaches.
+The evaluation illustrates that using FGSM-looping during fine-tuning reduces computation time while achieving {\sl eba} and {\sl era} comparable to SoA approaches.
+Further details are provided in Appendix D.3.